Our operations

 Mantoverde

 Mantoverde is an open-pit mine located in the Atacama region of Chile.
 It is currently comprised of four pits situated along the Mantoverde fault, each of which contains both sulphide and oxide ores.
-Mantoverde currently processes only the oxide ore.
-Mining is performed using truck-and-shovel technology.
+Mining is performed using truck-and-shovel technology to produce both sulphide and oxide ore.

 Products